SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesBeforeSaveDocument.md

 # SalesBeforeSaveDocument (1004)

 Called before an document is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values